Jewish Community Concerns

 The same authors call for “grappling with ways to connect anti-Zionism in the context of Middle East politics to anti-racist and anti-imperialist movements in the U.S.”

-• The ESMC aggressively focuses on the elimination of colonial/imperialist/empire building, rather than on the elimination of racism and discrimination.
+• Liberated Ethnic Studies aggressively focuses on the elimination of colonial/imperialist/empire building, rather than on the elimination of racism and discrimination.
 For example The Guiding Values and Principles specifically direct students to: “challenge imperialist/colonial beliefs,” “critique empire building,” and aspire to “transformative resistance.”
-This postcolonial focus is essential to the Critical ES approach.
+This postcolonial focus is essential to the Liberated approach.

-• The Critical ES approach paints Israel as Western colonial villains (despite Jewish indigenous roots to the land), and Jews as white imperialists (despite Jews of color from Middle East and North Africa, who actually are the majority population in Israel).
+• Liberated ES paints Israel as Western colonial villains (despite Jewish indigenous roots to the land), and Jews as white imperialists (despite Jews of color from Middle East and North Africa, who actually are the majority population in Israel).

 • Edward Said, a founder of postcolonial studies, was a Palestinian-American academic who equated Zionism and Israel with colonialism, erasing 3,000 years of Jewish history, identity, and rights in their ancestral home.
 (He was also an advisor to the PLO and Yasser Arafat.)